-- 2.1 Any expression to which a meaning is given in Health Service Acts, or in the Financial Directions made under the Acts, shall have the same meaning in these instructions; and - a) "Trust" means the North Staffordshire Combined Healthcare NHS Trust; - b) "Board" means the Board of the Trust: - c) "Budget" means a resource, expressed in financial terms, proposed by the Trust for the purpose of carrying out, for a specific period, any or all of the functions of the Trust; - d) "Chief Executive" means the chief accountable officer of the Trust; - e) "Executive Director of Finance, Performance and Estates" means the chief financial officer of the Trust;
+- 2.1 Any expression to which a meaning is given in Health Service Acts, or in the Financial Directions made under the Acts, shall have the same meaning in these instructions; and - a) "Trust" means the North Staffordshire Combined Healthcare NHS Trust. - b) "Board" means the Board of the Trust. - c) "Budget" means a resource, expressed in financial terms, proposed by the Trust for the purpose of carrying out, for a specific period, any or all of the functions of the Trust. - d) "Chief Executive" means the chief accountable officer of the Trust. - e) "Chief Finance Officer" means the Chief Finance Officer of the Trust. - f) "Budget Holder" means the director or employee with delegated authority to manage finances (Income and Expenditure) for a specific area of the organisation. - g) "Legal Adviser" means the properly qualified person appointed by the Trust to provide legal advice.

-- f) "Budget Holder" means the director or employee with delegated authority to manage finances (Income and Expenditure) for a specific area of the organisation; and - g) "Legal Adviser" means the properly qualified person appointed by the Trust to provide legal advice. - 2.2 Wherever the title Chief Executive, Executive Director of Finance, Performance and Estates, or other nominated officer is used in these instructions, it shall be deemed to include such other Director or employees who have been duly authorised to represent them. - 2.3 Wherever the term "employee" is used it shall be deemed to include employees of third parties contracted to the Trust when acting on behalf of the Trust.
+- 2.2 Wherever the title Chief Executive, Chief Finance Officer, or other nominated officer is used in these instructions, it shall be deemed to include such other Director or employees who have been duly authorised in writing to represent them. - 2.3 Wherever the term "employee" is used it shall be deemed to include employees of third parties contracted to the Trust when acting on behalf of the Trust.